$\infty$-categorical group quotients via skew group algebras: Introduction

 \subsubsection{Classical skew group algebras}

 Given a category $C$ with an action by a group $G$, we denote by $C^G$ the category of $G$-equivariant objects.
 Note that $C^G$ describes the homotopy limit of a functor $BG\to \on{Cat}$, mapping the basepoint of $BG$ to $C$, see \Cref{rem:equivariant=lim}.
-Given a (not necessarily finite dimensional) algebra $A$ over a commutative ring $k$, we denote by $\on{mod}(A)$ the abelian category of finite dimensional right $A$-modules and by $\on{Mod}(A)$ the (non-small) abelian category of right $A$-modules.
+Given a (not necessarily finite dimensional) algebra $A$ over a commutative ring $k$, we denote by $\on{Mod}(A)$ the (non-small) abelian category of right $A$-modules.
+Using \Cref{thm:colimBG} and \Cref{lem:limit}, we obtain the following:

-\begin{proposition}[$\!\!${\cite[Prop.~2.48]{Dem11}}] Let $k$ be a field and let $G$ be finite group whose order does not divide the characteristic of $k$.
-Suppose that $G$ acts on a finite dimensional $k$-algebra $A$.
-Then there exists an equivalence of categories